 Hiring is hard in every industry and discipline.
 It’s even harder for early stage startups whose early hires set the stage for company culture.

 Technical interviewing has been covered in-depth elsewhere.
 A less discussed (and more nuanced) practice is evaluating the 'process preferences' of employees you're trying to attract.
-The kinds of employees you want to hire when your company is three folks in an apartment are often very different from those that will fit when you're 50 or 500.
-When it comes to evaluating process alignment, company size is only one attribute - the bottom line is that being cognizant of your immediate needs (and future aspirations) for a given role is critically important to setting up new hires for success and the resulting growth of your team.
+The kinds of employees that will provide maximum impact will differ once you grow beyond three folks in an apartment.
+Of course, when it comes to evaluating process alignment, company size is only one attribute - the bottom line is that being cognizant of your immediate needs (and future aspirations) for a given role is critically important to setting up new hires for success, and the resulting growth of your org.

 I’ve found that it’s largely unhelpful to build candidate archetypes for this exercise.
 Instead, here are a few scenarios that can help you articulate process alignment with product engineers.